nikolaia/ghost-infrastructure/README.md

 ## Work in progress

-The host in the .yml file and in the nginx-config should be generated automaticly.
+* The host in the .yml file and in the nginx-config should be generated automatically.
+* Sometimes when ghost and mysql is booting Ghost is to quick trying to connect to the mysql server and the container crashes.